CharuSharma13/system-design/lld/problems/Stack Overflow.md

 <img width="1465" height="697" alt="image" src="https://github.com/user-attachments/assets/1676b546-7e49-4694-89a4-cc13c97364a7" />

+## Functional Requirements
+Users can post questions, answers, and comments on both questions and answers Users can upvote or downvote questions and answers.
+A user can only vote once per post.
+The original poster of a question can accept one answer as the solution.
+Question can have one or more tags
+Users earn or lose reputation points based on upvotes/downvotes on their content and whether their answer is accepted Support searching for questions by keywords in the title or body and filtering questions by tags

+## Non-Functional Requirements
+Consistency: Voting actions and reputation updates should be strongly consistent and reflected immediately.
+Concurrency: The system must gracefully handle high-concurrency scenarios, such as multiple users voting on the same post simultaneously.
+Scalability: The design should be scalable to accommodate a growing number of users, questions, and answers.

 # StackOverflow PlantUML Explanation

 Ah!
 Now I get it — you want the PlantUML explained like a story of interactions: who calls whom, who owns what, who uses what, etc., in plain English, step by step.
 Let’s do that for StackOverflow: